Child Passports Made Simple for Busy Parents

 Required Documents Checklist to Request a Child Passport

-The agent will keep the original citizenship evidence; the state will mail it back separately from the passport.
+The agent will keep the original citizenship evidence; the Department of State will mail it back separately from the passport.
 Bring these items with you to your physical appointment:

 • Blue check